NorrisWu0/education-infra-prod/README.md

-# education-infra-prod
+# This is a prod infra repository written in terraform

-Education infra repository
+This repo is created by Norris Wu for the purpose of learning terraform template files